iinaraz/CellScribe/README.md

 <img src="CellScribe_logo.PNG" alt="Logo" width="600"/>

 # CellScribe
-Generation of molecular signatures for cell populations
+Generation of molecular signatures for pre-determined populations

 # Introduction
 Cellular signatures are sets of molecular markers that describe or characterize a specific cell type and are used to resolve cell types from complex data, identify cell types, and analyze the differential expression of cell type-specific molecules in different conditions.
 This program will receive a processed expression matrix of several sorted cell population samples and output a set of molecules that characterize each cell type that appears in the matrix.
+The program can be used also to determine markers for populations differing in condition, treatment etc.

-The program is meant to be used when cell type-specific expression information is available (e.g., sorted cell populations or single-cell data).
+The program is meant to be used when cell type or otherwise population-specific expression information is available (e.g., sorted cell populations or single-cell data).
 The signatures are calculated based on the background of the other populations.

 <img src="CellScribe.png" alt="Cell signature concept image" width="800"/>